jrc-16/learning-knockoutjs/readme.md

 As its been a while since picking up this project again, a more simple way to get a Nodejs server up and running is to use the [http-server] (https://www.npmjs.com/package/http-server) module.
 The project home page details basic installation and usage instructions.

 For usage further usage instructions [follow this tutorial](http://jasonwatmore.com/post/2016/06/22/nodejs-setup-simple-http-server-local-web-server)

+## Bootstrap styles

+The project uses [Bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/) and [Bootstrap Iconic](https://getbootstrap.com/docs/4.0/extend/icons/) so to make the UI look a little nicer : )